ava-tunti/map-animation/README.md

 ## Real Time Bus Tracker - Ava Tunti
 # Description:
-This program will show a starting page of a marker on a map in Cambridge, Boston.
-When the program starts, the marker will move and stop at each bus stop from MIT to Harvard in one second intervals.
+This program shows a real-time bus tracker with a starting point in Cambridge, Boston.
+The marker on the map moves and makes stops at each bus stop along the route from MIT to Harvard at one second intervals.
+An exciting feature is that the marker changes color randomly every time it moves!

 # Running Instructions:
-Simply go to the link [Real Time Bus Tracker](https://ava-tunti.github.io/real-time-bus-tracker/) and click the button.
-Then, sit back and watch the marker stop at each bus stop for one second.
-An additional feature to note is that every time the marker moves, it will change color randomly!
+Simply go to the link [Real Time Bus Tracker](https://ava-tunti.github.io/real-time-bus-tracker/) and click the button to start the program.
+Observe the marker stopping at each bus stop for one second.
+Enjoy the dynamic experience with the marker changing colors at every move.

 # Future Improvements:
-Some possible improvements in the future would be to display info of each bus stop as it passes.
-For styling and displays, we could add a bus animation that drives along with the marker.
+Potential future enhancements include displaying information about each bus stop as the marker passes.
+Stylistic improvements may involve adding a bus animation that moves in sync with the marker.

-LICENSE: MIT xPRO Full Stack Web Development Template, refactored and completed by Ava Tunti
+This project is licensed under the MIT License.
+The original template is sourced from the xPRO Full Stack Web Development course and has been refactored and completed by Ava Tunti.